saamiyaAqeel/rime/README.md

       anonymise:
         - "ml_names"

+## Contributing

+Rime's main location is on Github at <https://github.com/horizon-institute/rime>.
+To contribute, fork this repository and create a Github pull request.

+We use Github Actions to test RIME; currently this boils down to running flake8 followed by pytest.
+If you would like to run the Github Action before pushing to Git, you can use the [ACT](https://github.com/nektos/act) tool, which is very easy to use.
+Install the tool, then run the actions with `act`.

 ## Background

 The aim of the project is to provide an Open Source, extensible tool which can expose, in a useful form, the subset of